How to Get into DevOps

 Companies also favor candidates that have practical experience working on real project tasks on real systems.
 You can get such experience from our KodeKloud Engineer platform.
 Try it here for free.

 Additionally, you can certify your Kubernetes (One of the core components of DevOps) skills.
 Don’t know where to start your certification journey, check out the blog CKAD vs. CKA vs. CKS.
-To learn more about the three certifications, check out our CKA, CKAD, CKS - Frequently Asked Questions blog.
+To learn more about the three certifications, check out our CKA, CKAD, and CKS - Frequently Asked Questions blog.

-In Addition to this, Ops knowledge is also necessary to become good in DevOps.
+In addition to this, Ops knowledge is also necessary to become good in DevOps.
 A DevOps engineer not only writes code or automates but also has to know other related aspects too.
 Below are some of these aspects:

 • Scripting and Linux basics